 In addition to our annual events, Mothers; Club has also contributed many things to make our church an inviting place for our children.
 This includes: the mothers/infants lounge (open to all mothers of children 12 months old or younger,) the outdoor play set, the children's icon in the narthex, the TV monitor system so that parents and children in the nursery can continue to hear and participate in the Liturgy, blinds for the Sunday School classrooms and the Christmas Decorations.

 Whether you are a new mother, grandmother, godmother or aspire to become a mother some day, we welcome you.
 Mothers Club meets the second Tuesday of most months at 7:00 pm.
 Babysitting is provided.
-If you have any questions about what we do or how to join, please contact our President, Cathy Stavos at 859-746-1794 , or any St. Sophia Mothers Club member.
+For more information on the St. Sophia Mothers Club visit our webpage, CLICK HERE.

 We are a group of the young at heart who promotes fellowship activities for our members enjoying the best years of life.
 A monthly luncheon meeting is hosted and monthly activities are offered throughout the year.